Midland School, Los Olivos, California: Campus and surroundings

-The school is located on 2,860 acres (12 km²) of largely undeveloped ranchland characteristic of central California's coastal hill country.
+The school is located on 2,860 acres (12 km²) of largely undeveloped ranchland (formerly part of Rancho La Laguna) characteristic of central California's coastal hill country.
 The main part of the campus is split up into living yards and academic spaces called Lower Yard, Middle Yard, and Upper Yard.
 The school also has a 10-acre organic farm and garden, grazing land for steers, and a horseback riding facility.
 Students live in cabins which are heated by small wood stoves.
 Until 2022 when the school changed over to solar-powered water heaters, students chopped wood to make fires to heat their shower water.

 Some 25 percent of Midland's electricity needs are met with grid-tied, student-installed solar arrays.
 Several campus buildings, including on-campus faculty housing, were constructed decades ago by students and faculty.

-Midland is approximately 35 minutes by car from Santa Barbara.
+Midland is approximately 50 minutes by car from Santa Barbara.
 It is two hours' drive north of Los Angeles and five hours' drive south of the San Francisco Bay Area.
 The property neighbors the Los Padres National Forest, the largest national forest in California, and is also adjacent to the San Rafael Wilderness Area, home of the Manzana River and its tributaries.